Guardian Life Insurance Company of America Review

 Guardian Life offers a unique rider called the Index Participation Feature (IPF) to its whole life policyholders.

-IPF allows you to a link a portion of the money in your cash value account to an S&P 500 index fund.
-The growth of the account depends on the performance of the index fund.
-Since index funds are known to generate a higher rate of return compared to most other types of investments, you can expect your cash value account to grow in value much faster.
+IPF allows you to link a portion of the money in your cash value account to an S&P 500 index fund.
+The growth of the account depends on the performance of the fund.

 Apart from the index participation rider, Guardian Life also offers a disability rider as well as a critical, chronic, and terminal illness rider, which are designed to make sure you stay protected even during times of financial instability caused by injuries and illness.